empathyco/x/packages/react-wrapper/README.md

 ## Architecture

-`ReactWrapper` works by creating an internal Vue instance that is mounted where the `ReactWrapper` component should.
-It replaces a `div` placeholder rendered by the ReactWrapper, taking control of the DOM tree from that part.
+`ReactWrapper` works by creating an internal Vue instance that is mounted inside the `ReactWrapper` component.
+Vue rendered content is inserted inside the `div` element rendered by the ReactWrapper, taking control of the DOM tree from that part.

 Proxying APIs is the "easy" part of this library.
 React flexibility helps when exposing Vue APIs like events or slots. `ReactWrapper` only has to sync the props received with its internal Vue